 The exhibition will premiere at the Portland Art Museum in October 2015.
 It will then travel to The Phillips Collection in Washington, D.C, the Minneapolis Institute of Arts, and the New Orleans Museum of Art before closing at the Seattle Art Museum in early 2017.

 Seeing Nature explores the development of landscape painting from a small window on the world to expressions of artists’ experiences with their surroundings on land and sea.

 The exhibition reveals the power of landscape to locate the viewer in time and place—to record, explore, and understand the natural and man-made world.
 Artists began to interpret the specifics of a picturesque city, a parcel of land, or dramatic natural phenomena.

 In the 19th century, the early Impressionists focused on direct observation of nature.
 This collection is particularly strong in the works of Monet: Five great Monet landscapes spanning thirty years are featured, from views of the French countryside to one of his late immersive representations of water lilies, Le Bassin aux Nymphéas of 1919.
-Cézanne himself and fellow Post-Impressionists such as Vincent van Gogh used a more frankly subjective approach to create works such as La Montagne Sainte-Victoire (1888-90) and Orchard with Peach Trees in Blossom (1888).
+Cézanne and his fellow Post-Impressionists used a more frankly subjective approach to create works such as La Montagne Sainte-Victoire (1888-90).
 The exhibition also features a rare landscape masterpiece by the Austrian painter Gustav Klimt, Birch Forest of 1903.